elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.3.1 =
+- Changed: Redirect attachment page to the attachment URL (image or file URL) instead of parent post.
+This allows users to see the full-size image.
+Works when users insert a gallery into post and they want to see full-size images.

 = 1.3.0 =
 - Added: Added breadcrumbs functionality.
 Use `[slim_seo_breadcrumbs]` shortcode to output in your template files.
 See [documentation](https://github.com/elightup/slim-seo/wiki/Breadcrumbs).